Avocado: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Side Effects of Avocado

-The majority of people can eat avocado without having any negative side effects because it is typically regarded as safe and well-tolerated.
+The majority of people can eat avocado without having any negative side effects because it is typically regarded as safe and -tolerated.
 However, if you consume too much avocado or if you are sensitive to the fruit, you can develop stomach symptoms like bloating, gas, and diarrhea.
 If you want to reduce your fat consumption, you need to be aware of your portion sizes because avocado is a high-fat fruit.

 Belly pain.